-For each of your commitments that you want to get rid of, define the person who will take care of it and call it to get rid of this responsibility right away.
+For each of your commitments that you want to get rid of, define the person who will take care of it and call this person to get rid of your responsibility right away.

-It is better to delegate all the tasks:
+It is better to delegate all the tasks that:

-- That cost you too much in terms of human and / or material resources
+- cost you too much in terms of human and / or material resources

 9 – Focus on tasks that enable you to achieve important goals